The Fixed Assets Section of the Balance Sheet

 Notes to Financial Statements

-In general, it is a good idea to prepare notes to the financial statements to assist the reader in better understanding of the respective summed up information provided.
-A medium formatted presentation of ‘Fixed Assets’ could be detailed out similar to the complicated format illustrated above in the notes section of the financial statements.
+In general, it is a good idea to prepare notes for the financial statements to assist the reader in better understanding the respective summed up information provided.
+A medium-format presentation of ‘Fixed Assets’ could be detailed similarly to the complicated format illustrated above in the notes section of the financial statements.

 The following is an example of a notes section related to fixed assets for the University of Virginia: